unbmattzhao/A_Password_Generator/README.md

 # Application Description
 This is a random password genarator created by Matt Zhao with JavaScript.
+Users are allowed to choose password length, what characters to include or not to include.

 # Link